Spread the love

 New Testament: This term means to endure, to accept (tolerate), and to forbear (be patient with).
 If you will put up with me, I will illustrate scriptural passages regarding questionable behavior.

 Mt.17:17: “Jesus said, ‘O faithless and perverse generation, how long will I be with you?
 How long will I endure you?
 Bring him to me.'”
-(Jesus chides the people’s unbelief and the disciples’ lack of faith.
+(Jesus chides the people’s unbelief and disciples’ lack of faith.
 Jesus pointed out the disciples’ little faith [lack of trust] in their failure to heal the possessed boy.)

 1Cor.4:12: “When ridiculed, we bless; when persecuted, we endure.”